Saltwater State College

 Is there an age restriction?

 We do have an age limit.
 We do not perform massages on children under the age of 14.
 For anyone under 18 we require a parent to sign paperwork and remain in the room during the massage.
-If you have any questions you can contact us directly for information at info@saltwaterstatecollege.com
+If you have any questions you can contact us directly for information at [email protected]

 Can I bring my children and have them waiting in the waiting room during my service?

 Though we love children, we do not allow guests to leave them in the waiting room during a service.
-Nor do we allow you to have your child in the treatment or float room with you during your service.
+Nor do we allow you to have your child in the treatment or sauna room with you during your service.
 We are trying to create a relaxing, peaceful, and quiet atmosphere where you can have some "you" time.
 We want you to be able to relax completely and not be worried about your child(ren).

 Picture